Integrable systems associated to the filtrations of Lie algebras: Introduction

+In Section~\ref{sec6} we adopt various constructions of commutative polynomials on $\g_i$ to provide complete commutative polynomial integrals for the system~\eqref{euler-0}, \eqref{euler-i}.
 When $G_{i-1}$ is an isotropy subgroup of $a_i\in \mathfrak g_i$, one can use the Mishchenko-Fomenko shifting of argument method in both cases: when $a_i$ is regular (see~\cite{MF1, Bo2}), but also a singular element of $\g_i$ (see Theorem~\ref{singMF}).
 Further, as an example of a variation of Mikityuk's construction and a complement to~\eqref{so(n)} and~\eqref{u(n)}, a complete commutative sets of polynomials for the filtrations